Electrum FAQs - Contents

 If you pause your mouse cursor over the fee slider you should see an informative tooltip.
 The further to the right you move the fee slider the higher the fee you pay and the faster the transaction is likely to confirm.
 You can also set a fee rate manually by editing the value in the fee rate or total fee fields.

 More information about transaction fees is given here.

 Why am I getting the error message "Not enough funds"?

-- Insufficient accounting for transaction fees: This error usually means that you haven’t taken transaction fees into account.
-Sometimes transactions fees are can get really high on the bitcoin network.
+Insufficient accounting for transaction fees: This error usually means that you haven’t taken transaction fees into account.
+There are two types of transaction fees – miner fees and 2fa fees:

 - Confusion over unit of account: New units like mbtc, bits and so on lead to confusion about how much money you really have in your account and how much you can afford to spend.
 I strongly recommend switching to BTC as your base unit to avoid misunderstandings like these in future.
 You can do that via Tools menu > Preferences > General > Base Unit option.

 - Unconfirmed vs. Confirmed Coins: If you have received money but that transaction has not yet confirmed Electrum may not allow you to spend that money.
 You can change this by going to Tools > Preferences > Transaction tab > Spend only confirmed coins.In the case of bitcoin mining rewards you may have to wait until 100 confirmations.
 This only applies in cases where you’re getting paid directly from the coinbase transaction.
 You can find out the number of confirmations by right clicking on the transaction in question on the history tab and choosing to view its details.